laraxot/module_xot_fila4/docs/laraxot.md

 *This file will be updated as more technical information is gathered*

 # Widget Configuration in Filament 3
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 3
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 4
+# Widget Configuration in Filament 3

 ## Implementazione Corretta dei Widget